 Has anyone in the US ever been bitten by an Eastern Massasauga?

 Yes.
-In neighboring Michigan, two people were bitten by an Eastern Massasauga in the same month!
+In neighboring Michigan, eastern massasaugas bit two people in the same month!
 According to the Michigan Department of Natural Resources, two reported bites occurred in August 2018.
 The first victim was Phil Dawson, who was in his backyard looking for his cat when he accidentally stepped on a snake.
 It turned out to be an Eastern Massasauga.
 Phil got lucky because, after careful observation at the hospital, it was determined that it was a “dry bite,” meaning the snake did not release any of its venoms.
 It was still very painful.

 The second incident occurred on August 20th when Laura Bowen walked out of her backyard shed with an arm full of boxes.
 She felt a sharp pain in her ankle and said she turned around to see a snake!
 This one did release its toxic venom, and she had to spend a week in the hospital while she received antivenin and recovered.
 Although Eastern Massasauga is also very rare in Michigan, they can come in contact with humans.
 Remember always to keep your distance from snakes, venomous and non-venomous.